 You can apply for January admission but you will not likely be considered for a teaching assistantship, because these are awarded in the spring for the following academic year.
-For Spring 2014, we have an opening for a teaching assistantship for an incoming student.

 Prospective students often fail to apply to the most suitable program, probably because they haven’t researched the interests of the available MPs.
 If they choose the right MP, they’ll be in the right department.

 The student has to request this, but often the transfer is made on recommendation of a program.
 Send your request to email@example.com